 Get information on causes of mild to severe lower back pain (arthritis, pregnancy, herniated disc, sciatica, ovarian cysts).
 Read about low back pain signs, symptoms, backache treatment, and diagnosis.
 Learn how to get relief from severe pain.

 - Kyphosis (Roundback)Source: MedicineNet

 - Cerebral PalsySource: MedicineNet

-Learn about cerebral palsy (CP) signs and symptoms such as seizures, irritability, jitters, feeding and respiratory problems, and lethargy.
 Signs and symptoms of cerebral palsy generally present in the first year of life.
+Seizures, irritability, jitters, feeding and respiratory problems, and lethargy are common symptoms and signs.
 Learn about different types of cerebral palsy and treatment.

 - Ehlers-Danlos SyndromeSource: MedicineNet